Fast and Reliable Transient Simulation and Continuous Optimization of Large-Scale Gas Networks: Introduction

-The highly nonlinear partial differential equations governed by the well-known Euler equations and representing the constraints of gas flow dynamics are locally approximated by a certain flow model taken from a whole hierarchy of decreasing complexity.
+The highly nonlinear partial differential equations representing the constraints of gas flow dynamics are locally approximated by a certain flow model taken from a whole hierarchy of decreasing complexity.
 Error estimates are computed from sensitivity equations and used as the basis for a straightforward criterion to verify that the model chosen provides a physically meaningful representation of the local gas flow in a pipe.
-Similar estimators are exploit to set up a fully adaptive spatial resolution in each individual pipe and variable time steps in a finite volume setting, which greatly reduces the size of the resulting discretized system.
+Similar estimators are exploited to set up a fully adaptive spatial resolution in each individual pipe and variable time steps in a finite volume setting, which greatly reduces the size of the resulting discretized system.
 These strategies have been already proven to work reliably for networks of academic size \cite{DomschkeDuaStolwijkEtAl2018,DomschkeKolbLang2015}.

 Multiple compressor stations consisting of several compressor machines often connected through intricate topological designs compensate the pressure drop due to the inherent friction or user's excessive withdrawal of natural gas.
 Additionally, complex constraint envelopes delimit the allowed operating states of the compressors, making a generalized modelling and managing of such stations a challenging task of its own.
 To enable an efficient usage within a nonlinear optimization, we extend the approximate convex decomposition developed in \cite{HillerWalther2017,LienAmato2006} to a semiconvex setting.
 Critically, a semiconvex approximation of the characteristic work diagram for a compressor station enables a new representation of compressor constraints and can be used for a fast validation of nominations.